Skip to main content

 The number of people who can access this scheme is uncapped.
 It is dependent on the capacity of the sponsors (individual hosts) who come forward.

-Displaced people from Ukraine will be able to live and work in the UK for up to three years.
+Displaced people from Ukraine are able to live and work in the UK for up to three years.
 They can access benefits, healthcare, employment, and other support.
-They must have a visa.
-They need to meet standard security checks before a visa can be issued.
+They must have a visa and standard security checks must be met before a visa can be issued.
+Guests who have a three year visa that is due to expire may apply for the Ukraine Permission Extension 28 days before their visa expiry date.

 Hosts (and members of their household aged over 16 years) must apply for an enhanced disclosure if they are hosting someone in their own home.
 This must be done when they register for both the Super Sponsor route and Homes for Ukraine scheme.